 Here’s something to keep in mind next time Coors launches a commercial campaign about how the letters inside the mountain will turn colors when it gets super extra awesome cold—the best way to mask the flavor of something that’s awful is to make it really cold.
 So when you hear “two stage cold activation” what you should really hear is “this company spent millions of dollars researching products to let you know at what point you won’t taste the beer anymore.”

 Which, if you don’t care about the taste, and just want the alcohol in your system, why don’t you start chasing rubbing alcohol with Listerine, like an adult?
 Don’t worry, the blindness normally goes away in a few days.

 #5: NATURAL LIGHT (4.2%)

-Natty Light would probably be higher on this list, in terms of usage, if so many colleges didn’t have so many damn rules on the books against hazing students.
+Natty Light would probably be higher on this list, in terms of usage, if colleges didn’t have so many damn rules on the books against hazing students.
 Natural Light is one of the only beers on this list that has an entire section devoted to it in the Geneva convention.
-No one knows what happens if you drop a lit match into a vat of Natural Light, because that would depend on if they’ve gotten to the step in the brewing process where they add processed human waste to the swill.
+No one knows what happens if you drop a lit match into a vat of Natural Light, because no one will do it once they’ve reached the step in the brewing process where they add processed human waste to the swill.
 If someone ever tells you that Natty Light is your favorite beer, we have bad news—you’ve been tricked.
 That’s not an actual person, it is a fully sentient Greek letter, and it’s already spiked your drink.
 If you’re over the age of 22 and accidentally drink a Natty Light, it’s too late for you.
 When you wake up you will find your apartment replaced by a trailer, and your job replaced by a domestic abuse charge.
 This is how the Natural Light brewmaster gets his powers so he can focus on world domination.